Flash (photography): Flash duration

-In cases where intensity is controlled by capacitor discharge time, t.5 and t.1 decrease with decreasing intensity.
-Conversely, in cases where intensity is controlled by capacitor charge, t.5 and t.1 increase with decreasing intensity due to the non-linearity of the capacitor's discharge curve.
+In cases where intensity is controlled by capacitor discharge time, t0.5 and t0.1 decrease with decreasing intensity.
+Conversely, in cases where intensity is controlled by capacitor charge, t0.5 and t0.1 increase with decreasing intensity due to the non-linearity of the capacitor's discharge curve.

 Flash LED used in phones

 High-current flash LEDs are used as flash sources in camera phones, although they are less bright than xenon flash tubes.
-Unlike xenon tubes, LEDs require only a low voltage.
+Unlike xenon tubes, LEDs require only a low voltage, eliminating the need of a high-voltage capacitor.
 They are more energy-efficient, and very small.
 The LED flash can also be used for illumination of video recordings or as an autofocus assist lamp in low-light photography; it can also be used as a general-purpose non-photographic light source.